 Continue reading Huauzontles

-Whenever it starts pouring down in late Spring, I hanker for Huitlacoche.
+Whenever it starts pouring down rain in late Spring, I hanker for huitlacoche.

-A true Mexican delicacy, also called cuitlacoche, it is a form of fungus similar to some mushrooms, that grows on fresh corn.
-In the rainy Mexican season, that starts in April (some say March…) and ends sometime in September (some say October…) it’s when you can huitlacoche at its peak.
+A true Mexican delicacy, also called cuitlacoche, it is a form of fungus, similar to some mushrooms, that grows on fresh corn.
+In the Mexican rainy season, which starts in April (some say March…) and ends sometime in September (some say October…), you can find huitlacoche at its peak.

-Its flavor is intense and unmatchable: mushroomy, earthy, woody, a bit inky… reminds me of calamari ink (continue for more information and photo).
+Its flavor is intense and unmatchable: mushroomy, earthy, woody, a bit inky… reminds me of calamari ink.

 Continue reading Huitlacoche

 This is probably the most well known fresh chile outside of Mexico.
 It is extremely popular inside the country as well.
 It looks a bit similar to the Serrano chile, and can be used interchangeably, thus they are many times confused.
 They are both dark green, with a shine to them, and carry a small and thin darker stem.

 However, the Jalapeño is larger, bigger, rounder and chubbier than the Serrano.
 Ironically, it is milder in heat and has a lighter taste.
 Just as most fresh chiles, its heat can be pumped down by removing the seeds and veins.
 Similarly as other fresh chiles, don’t buy them if they have wrinkled skin or dark brown or black spots.

 Jícamas are one of the many Mexican ingredients that luckily, have become readily available outside of the country.
 Also known as Mexican yams or turnips, they are also a root vegetable.
 But they are far from the latter in flavor, texture or cooking uses.